Q: Can organic farmers use pesticides on their crops?

 Q: How do I find out what pesticides are being applied on farms near my home or child’s schools?

 A: Beginning in January 1, 2018, there will be a requirement to provide annual notification to schools about pesticides that may be applied within ¼ mile of a school.
-You can also sign up to receive email notifications on this website to learn when a fumigant will be applied near schools in the pilot project.
+You can sign up to receive an email or text notification on this website to learn when a fumigant will be applied near schools in the pilot project.
 Pesticide use records are available by submitting a public records act request.
 The form is posted at: http://www.co.monterey.ca.us/home/showdocument?id=1127.
 The public can visit the County Agricultural Commissioner’s main office at 1428 Abbott St. in Salinas during regular business hours or fax the public records act request to (831) 758-1290.

 Q: If I smell an odor in the vicinity of agricultural fields, is it a pesticide?